CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Benchmark Descriptions

 \textbf{PhysicalIQA (PIQA)}~\cite{DBLP:conf/aaai/BiskZLGC20} is a question-answering benchmark that requires the model to select the more plausible option out of two possible continuations given a common scenario that requires physical commonsense to infer.
 This benchmark evaluates the model's physical commonsense reasoning ability.

 \textbf{SocialIQA (SIQA)}~\cite{DBLP:conf/emnlp/SapRCBC19} is a question-answering benchmark that requires reasoning about social interactions.
 Each sample contains a context that is derived from ATOMIC~\cite{DBLP:conf/aaai/SapBABLRRSC19}, a question, and three choices.
 The questions are automatically generated using nine templates that correspond to the nine relations in ATOMIC, and the correct answers are crowdsourced.
-This benchmark evaluates the model's reasoning ability for emotional and social intelligence in everyday situations.
+This benchmark evaluates the model's reasoning ability for emotional and social commonsense in daily situations.

 \textbf{WinoGrande (WG)}~\cite{DBLP:journals/cacm/SakaguchiBBC21} is a pronoun resolution benchmark.
 Each sample contains an emphasized pronoun and a short context description.
 The model is asked to choose the correct reference given two options.
-This benchmark evaluates the model's pronoun resolution ability.
+This benchmark evaluates the model's pronoun resolution ability, which is also part of commonsense knowledge.

-In our experiments, we use the validation splits of these benchmarks as the official testing sets are not publicly available.
-Detailed statistics on the number of question samples and the number of choices per question are reported in Table~\ref{tab:benchmark_statistics}.
+In our experiments, we use the validation splits of these benchmarks as the official testing sets may not be publicly available.
+Detailed statistics on the number of QA pairs and the number of options per question are reported in Table~\ref{tab:benchmark_statistics}.